Table of Contents

 Where it lacks

 At scale, the pattern slows down.
 Forms inside reports introduce friction, Power Automate adds latency between user action and downstream visibility, and every new use case means another flow to build and maintain.
-For light writeback this approach is reasonable, but for enterprise planning it tends to break under the weight of concurrent users and complex workflows.
+For light write-back this approach is reasonable, but for enterprise planning it tends to break under the weight of concurrent users and complex workflows.

-Option 2: Translytical Task Flows with User Data Functions
+Option 3: Translytical Task Flows with User Data Functions

 Microsoft’s native option, generally available as of April 2026.
 Translytical Task Flows let report authors connect Power BI buttons to Fabric User Data Functions, which are Python-based serverless functions that update records in Fabric SQL databases, warehouses, or lakehouse files.
 When a user clicks a button, the report context passes to the function, the function writes to the data source, and the report refreshes.